Print

 You’d expect Birmingham, Alabama’s largest city to add it’s own stamp to the music world and it doesn’t disappoint.
 Jazz enthusiasts head downtown to the Alabama Jazz Hall of Fame located in the historic Carver Theatre for the Performing Arts, this museum pays tribute to great jazz artists with ties to Alabama like Nat King Cole, Sun Ra,uke Ellington, Lionel Hampton and Erskine Hawkins.

 Moving South of Birmingham to Montgomery, Alabama’s State Capital, is where Hank Williams lived from 1937 to 1948.
-The Hank Williams Museum on Commerce Street documents the life of this Country Music pioneer famous for such classics as ‘Hey Good Lookin’ and ‘Cold Cold Heart’.
+The Hank Williams Museum on Commerce Street documents the life of this Country Music pioneer famous for such classics as ‘Hey Good Lookin’ and ‘Cold Cold Heart’, also home to the annual Hank Williams Songwriting Contest.
 Follow The Hank Williams Trail south to Mount Olive where he was born and to Georgiana his boyhood home as well as Andalusia where he married Audrey Sheppard, the influence for many of his songs.

 Thought that New Orleans was the only place for the Mardi Gras?
 Well the Mobile Mardi Gras dating back to 1703 claims to be the first and organisers take pride in this ‘family friendly’ celebration of art and music.
 The two week event culminates every year on ‘Fat Tuesday’, the day before Lent.